-Besides being a physical asset, which cannot be hacked, erased, or inflated away, silver is one of the most widely used commodities in the world today.
+Besides being a physical asset, that cannot be hacked, erased, or inflated away, silver is one of the most widely used commodities in the world today.
 Silver plays an integral role in technology, particularly in innovations critical to fostering a more environmentally friendly future.
+It is the best conductor of electricity and heat among all metals and the best reflector of visible light.